Full-time UK undergraduate funding

 |

-If you want someone else to contact Student Finance on your behalf, you will need to set up a joint password for you and the third party.
-To arrange this you will need to contact Student Finance (either in writing or by phone) and set up a consent to share.
+If you want someone else (such as a UWE Bristol Money Adviser) to contact Student Finance on your behalf, you will need to set up consent to share and provide a joint password for you and the third party.
+You can set up consent to share with Student Finance via your online account (you can also set it up by writing or phone).

 You may also be interested in